virocon-organization/viroconweb/README.md

 ## Contributing
 There are various ways you can contribute.

-**Issue** If you spotted a bug or have an idea for an improvement please open a issue.
+**Issue** If you spotted a bug, have an idea for an improvement or a new feature please open a issue.
+You can either leave it to use to work on the issue or do it yourself.

-**Fork** If you want to fix a bug yourself or want to develop a new feature please fork the repository, then develop the feature in your copy and finally file a pull request.
+**Fork** If you want to work on an issue yourself please fork the repository, then develop the feature in your copy of the repository and finally file a pull request to merge it into our repository.

 **Run app** To run a copy of ViroCon locally use the following
 commands: